Taxes

 Ordering a tax certificate

 Tax certificates are generally purchased by lawyers or financial institutions in order to determine the annual taxes and the current balance of a tax account.
-Learn how you can apply for a property tax certificate.
+Learn how you can request a property tax certificate.

 Sale of properties for tax arrears